NormalLuser/NormalL-Life/README.md

 If we are keeping a pixel ‘alive’ we know that it was alive before and can always store $BF to mark the top bit 1.

-If we are keeping an empty cell empty we know that we can always store 0 to make the to bit 0.
+If we are keeping an empty cell empty we know that we can always store 0 to mark the top bit as previously empty and the lower bits as currently empty.

 This makes for a tidy little routine that is rather snappy for a naive algorithm.